 "Those who desire power and control over others only want this control, because they have no power or control over their own life, their own thoughts, emotions and actions, so do not fear perpetrators, just pity them, help them help themselves by teaching them empathy and by sharing a better way of living"

-”lack of understanding of emotional regulation plays a huge part”
+" The lack of understanding of emotional regulation and dealing with loss and failures plays a huge part"

 "Perpetrators can only change when they take full responsibility for their actions and want to change, not forced to change, force only creates counterforce"